j-o-d-o/MLPipe-Trainer/README.md

 <a name="app_setup"></a>
 ## Application Setup
+In case you create a new project, copy the __environment.yml__ into your new folder and you are ready to go.
+If you want to use an existing tensorflow (v2) project, you will need to copy the dependencies from the this environment file to yours.

 <a name="conda"></a>
 ### Install Conda
 You can either install Anaconda or Miniconda (https://conda.io/miniconda.html).
 It is used for package and environment management.
-The __environment.yml__ file is specifying all the packages needed.</br>
+The __environment.yml__ file is specifying all the packages needed.
+For a new project, copy the file from this repo.</br>
 During installation, check the box to add `conda` to your PATH in the .bashrc file or do it manually afterwards.
 ```bash
 >> conda env create -f environment.yml